1. What is a Union?

 One major role of a labor union is to organize and unite workers in order to negotiate collective bargaining agreements with management.
 Usually, pay and benefits are better for union members with a collective bargaining agreement.
 Unions also help to set principles and values for wages, working conditions, and skill level as well as create laws which improve job conditions for their members through legislation at the national, state and local level.

-3. What do Union dues pay for?
+3. What does Union Membership pay for?

 4. How can I obtain information about my Health Benefits?